-PSUs with cumulative Adjusted EBITDA as a performance metric comprised 40% of the aggregate target GDFV of our Named Executive Officer's equity awards during Fiscal 2018 ("Fiscal 2018 Adjusted EBITDA PSUs").
+PSUs with cumulative Adjusted EBITDA as a performance metric comprised 40% of the aggregate target grant date fair value ("GDFV") of our Named Executive Officer's regular annual equity awards during Fiscal 2019 ("Fiscal 2019 Adjusted EBITDA PSUs").
 Adjusted EBITDA was used in both the short-term and long-term incentive programs in recognition that this measure is viewed as a core driver of the Company's performance and stockholder value creation.
 The Compensation Committee believes that the use of Adjusted EBITDA provides a strong incentive for sustained results over the long-term.
 In designing the compensation of our Named Executive Officers, the Compensation Committee supplemented Adjusted EBITDA with additional performance measures in order to strike an appropriate balance with respect to incentivizing top-line growth, profitability, non-financial business imperatives and stockholder returns over both the short-term and long-term horizons.
-In addition, the Adjusted EBITDA goal in the long-term incentive plan is a cumulative metric designed to drive Adjusted EBITDA results over the three-year performance period beginning April 1, 2017 and ending March 31, 2020, as described further below; whereas the Adjusted EBITDA goal in the short-term incentive program is a one-year goal tied to the Company's operating budget.
+In addition, the Adjusted EBITDA goal in the long-term incentive plan is a cumulative metric designed to drive results over the three-year performance period beginning April 1, 2018 and ending March 31, 2021, as described further below; whereas the Adjusted EBITDA goal in the short-term incentive program is a one-year goal tied to the Company's operating budget.

-For purposes of the Fiscal 2018 Adjusted EBITDA PSUs, "Adjusted EBITDA" is defined as the Company's net income, calculated in accordance with generally accepted accounting principles, plus: (i) net interest expense; (ii) income tax expense; (iii) depreciation and amortization expense; (iv) stock-based compensation expense; (v) income (loss) attributable to non-controlling interests; (vi) equity and/or debt related transaction fees and expenses; (vii) certain merger or acquisition related fees and expenses; (viii) certain restructuring, severance or other similar expenses; (ix) goodwill impairment charges; and (x) certain executive and/or non-executive director succession planning expenses.
+Under the terms of each Fiscal 2019 Adjusted EBITDA PSU, Adjusted EBITDA is defined as: the Company's net income, calculated in accordance with generally accepted accounting principles, plus (i) net interest expense; (ii) income tax expense; (iii) depreciation and amortization expense; (iv) stock-based compensation expense; (v) income (loss) attributable to non-controlling interests; (vi) equity and/or debt related transaction fees and expenses; (vii) certain merger or acquisition related fees and expenses; (viii) certain restructuring, severance or other similar expenses; (ix) goodwill impairment charges; and (x) certain executive and/or non-executive director succession planning expenses.

-Cumulative Adjusted EBITDA is calculated as the sum of Company's Adjusted EBITDA performance for each of Fiscal 2018, Fiscal 2019 and Fiscal 2020, with the performance levels and corresponding payouts as set forth in the table below.
-The original cumulative Adjusted EBITDA performance goals were established by the Compensation Committee in May 2017, based on the Company's Fiscal 2018 operating budget and long-term forecast and goals at the time.
+Cumulative Adjusted EBITDA is calculated as the sum of Company's Adjusted EBITDA performance for each of Fiscal 2019, Fiscal 2020 and Fiscal 2021, with the performance levels and corresponding payouts as set forth in the table below.
+The original cumulative Adjusted EBITDA performance goals were established by the Compensation Committee in May 2018, based on the Company's Fiscal 2019 operating budget and long-term forecast and goals at the time.
 Pursuant to the original terms and conditions of the PSU award agreements, the Compensation Committee retained discretion to increase the threshold, target and maximum performance goals to include the Adjusted EBITDA contributions from merger and acquisition related transactions that close during the performance period, based on the business case for the acquisition rationale approved by the Board during the due-diligence process, pro-rated for the time period such merger or acquisition is included in the Company group during the performance period.
-In May 2018, the Compensation Committee reviewed the business case for the THS Transaction (which was originally approved by the Board in connection with the acquisition in October 2017) and increased the requisite performance goals accordingly.
-At the time these performance goals were established, the Compensation Committee believed that they were robust and would require a significant amount of effort by our Named Executive Officers, but that the performance goals were also reasonable and achievable.
-For Fiscal 2018, the Company generated \$64.8 million in Adjusted EBITDA, which includes the Adjusted EBITDA contribution from the THS Transaction pursuant to the PSU award agreements.
+The Adjusted EBITDA performance goal was designed to be challenging but achievable with strong management performance.